Bernardine Monastery, Iziaslav: Early years and destruction

-1727–1729
+Reconstruction

 With the help of Paul Karl Sangush in 1727 the revival of the monastery began.
 This process took several stages.
 Researchers identify the so-called "First Reconstruction" (1753–1754), during which the building of the monastery underwent significant changes, and the church was re-closed.
 The carver Dominic Katsevich made for the church an altar of St. Joseph.
 In 1753, the name of Zaslavsky architect Paolo Fontana was mentioned in connection with the installation of scaffolding around the monastery.
 However, the broader scope of its activities in this area is not allowed by available sources.

 During the Second Reconstruction (1759–1775) the monastery was renovated.
-The Naves and side chapels were given a variety of artistic decoration.
+The naves and side chapels were given a variety of artistic decoration.
 In 1763, a carver from Annopol, Jan Push, was involved in the work on temple altars.
 However, he did not manage orders due to a sudden death.
 Thus, in 1765, a contract was signed with a representative of the Lviv School of Sculptors Józef Sztyl.
 The following year, the church was re-stained, new windows were installed, altars, walls and pediments were painted.
 In 1766–1767, the old organ was dismantled, and a new choir was built according to the sketch of Brother Bernardine Artemisia Brown from Chudnov, and a new organ of Mikhail Sadkovsky's work from Lviv was installed only in 1772 (already in 1776, the organ had to be repaired).

 To equip the church during the period of 1766–1770, eight works of the outstanding 18th-century painter Szymon Czechowicz were purchased, in particular: St. Francis, St. Tadeusz, St. Onuphrius, St. Caetan, St. Vincent, the Transfiguration of the Lord, "St. Michael the Archangel", "St. Thecla", "St. Joseph" and "St. John of Nepomuk".